aigc-apps/EasyAnimate/README.md

-# 📷 EasyAnimate | Your Animation Generator.
+# 📷 EasyAnimate | Integrated generation of baseline scheme for videos and images.
-😊 EasyAnimate is a repo for generating long videos and training transformer based diffusion generators.
+😊 EasyAnimate is a repo for generating long videos and images, training transformer based diffusion generators.

 😊 Based on Sora like structure and DIT, we use transformer as a diffuser for video generation.
 In order to ensure good expansibility, we built easyanimate based on motion module.
 In the future, we will try more training programs to improve the effect.